pic

 Function Composition (OPTIONAL)

-An alternative approach to nest functions is through the composition operator ∘.
+An alternative approach to nesting functions is through the composition operator ∘.
 This symbol can be inserted by tab completion through \circ, and its functionality is the same as in Mathematics.
 Specifically, for some functions f and g, (f ∘ g)(x) is equivalent to f(g(x)).

 The operator ∘ can be considered as an alternative to piping, as it provides the same output as x |> f |> g.
 Moreover, ∘ is also available as a function, where ∘(f,g)(x) is equivalent to (f ∘ g)(x).
 The following examples demonstrate its use.